Alonso Pérez de Guzmán: Royal grants

 Guzmán's Castle of Zahara de los Atunes and Palace of Jadraza.

 In 1294 Guzmán was granted tuna fishing rights by King Sancho IV of Castile in reward for his heroic defence of Tarifa.
 He built the Castle of Zahara de los Atunes and Palace of Jadraza as a defensive castle, which incorporated a seasonal residential palace and tuna processing facility.

 Siege of Tarifa

-In 1296 Alonso de Guzmán defended the town of Tarifa on behalf of Sancho IV of Castile.
+In 1294 Alonso de Guzmán defended the town of Tarifa on behalf of Sancho IV of Castile.
 Guzmán had been given charge of Tarifa, recently captured from the Moors, despite having fought for Alfonso X against the rebellion of his son Sancho IV.
 Guzmán held Tarifa's castle against the siege of the Moors and the Infante Juan, Sancho's rebellious brother.
-Guzmán's son had been placed under the care of Juan, who threatened to kill the captive unless Guzmán surrendered the city.
+Guzmán's son Pedro had been placed under the care of Juan, who threatened to kill the captive unless Guzmán surrendered the city.